 Any Non EU privately registered/owned yacht can operate in the EU for a period not exceeding 18 months at which point the yacht reaches the period of discharge and must be removed from the EU.
-Any user of the yacht must be a Non EU resident although EU resident guests can accompany the Non EU user who must also on board.
+Any user of the yacht must be a Non EU resident although EU resident guests can accompany the Non EU user who must also be on board.
 We often come across clients who believe that a Non EU owning company solves the problem and enables EU residents to use the yacht but this is not the case.

-The previous title Temporary Importation was a bit misleading as the yacht is never actually imported in to the EU in the sense of the word that we apply and is simply given a right of passage throughout the EU whilst complying to the relatively simple rules.
-The title Admission has now adopted which gives a clearer indication of how the yacht is really operating and differentiates from yachts that have been imported under an EU importation declaration.
+The previous title Temporary Importation was a bit misleading as the yacht is never actually imported in to the EU in the sense of the word and is simply given a right of passage throughout the EU whilst complying to the relatively simple rules.
+The title Admission has now been adopted which gives a clearer indication of how the yacht is really operating and differentiates from yachts that have been imported under an EU importation declaration.

 There is an official Temporary Admission inventory/document to be completed when the yacht first enters the EU at the start of the 18 month period although we do not see many cases where customs have asked for the form to actually be completed.
 If the yacht is laid up, it is possible to extend this for a further period of 6 months up to a total period of 24 months although we do recommend that acceptance is sought from local customs authorities before going over the 18 month period.